 The Society of the Separatists of Zoar, aka “Zoarites,” arrived in Ohio in 1817, having fled religious persecution in Germany (Zoar is the Biblical town where Lot took his family when they fled Sodom; it means “place of refuge.”)
-They wanted to practice a simpler form of Christianity than Lutheranism offered.
+They wanted to practice a simpler form of Christianity than the state-mandated religion, Lutheranism, offered.

 Two years later, realizing they needed to band together to survive, the refugees created a communist micro-society with communally owned property and work assignments based on the needs of the village.